Shaamallow/texture-diffusion/README.md

 This add-on is using [ComfyUI](https://github.com/comfyanonymous/ComfyUI) to run diffusion models (as it's a popular installation) you need to have ComfyUI installed and running on your machine for the add-on to work properly.
 Follow the Installation instructions first if it's not the case.

-> To Use IP-Adapter, you need to have installed [ComfyUI IPAdapter Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus) extension to your ComfyUI installation.
-Make sure to do so before-hand as well
+> You need to have installed [ComfyUI IPAdapter Plus](https://github.com/cubiq/ComfyUI_IPAdapter_plus) extension to your ComfyUI installation.
+Make sure to do so before-hand as well (even if you are not using IPAdapters)

+> [!NOTE] The addon works using a depth ControlNet under the hood, you also need to make sure you have the right name for it.
+Default name is 'diffusers_depth_controlnet_pytorch_model.fp16.safetensors' for the SDXL model and 'flux-depth-controlnet-v3.safetensors' for flux models.

 ### Windows